Digital Trace Data

 Introducton to digital trace data provides students with foundational knowledge in digital behavioral data, focusing on collecting, analyzing, and interpretating such data.
 The course emphasizes various data types and methodologies, and the implications that data and algorithmic biases play on reinforcing inequalities.

-Pre-requisites: Participants should be familiar with data analysis software (preferably R or another programming language/statistical analysis software e.g. Python, JASP, Stata, SPSS, SAS).
+Pre-requisites: Participants should be familiar with data analysis software (preferably Python or another programming language/statistical analysis software e.g. R, JASP, Stata, SPSS, SAS).

 General course information